-In the event of sudden loss of power (primary or backup) or communication to a unit during the system's 'armed' duration, the system must be capable of the following actions:

-- An alert will be triggered, prompting the monitoring center to investigate the cameras to ensure that no intruder has tampered with a unit. - An automated strobe will be activated for at least 15 seconds as a precautionary deterrence measure.
+- In the event of sudden loss of power (primary or backup) or communication to a unit during the system's 'armed' duration, the following actions will occur: - An alert will be triggered, prompting the monitoring center to investigate the cameras to ensure that no intruder has tampered with a unit. - An automated strobe will be activated for at least 15 seconds as a precautionary deterrence measure.